Jud Süß: Distribution

 Harlan was required by court order to destroy what was then believed to be the only remaining negative of Jud Süß and he reportedly did this in April 1954.
 A few years later, however, copies of the film began to turn up to the embarrassment of the West German government.
-After a lengthy investigation, it was determined that another negative existed in East Germany and it was used it to make prints that were dubbed in Arabic and distributed in Middle Eastern countries such as Egypt and Lebanon.
-Though that negative has never been located, it has been widely suspected that this version was produced and distributed by the Stasi or the KGB in order to arouse anti-semitism among Egyptians and Palestinians against the US-backed Israel (and henceforth, support for the Soviet-backed Egyptian president Gamal Abdel Nasser).
+After a lengthy investigation, it was determined that another negative existed in East Germany and it was used to make prints that were dubbed in Arabic and distributed in Middle Eastern countries such as Egypt and Lebanon.
+Though that negative has never been located, it has been widely suspected that this version was produced and distributed by the Stasi or the KGB in order to arouse antisemitism among Egyptians and Palestinians against the US-backed Israel (and henceforth, support for the Soviet-backed Egyptian president Gamal Abdel Nasser).

 In 1983, the Los Angeles-based neo-Nazi National Socialist League under Russell Veh stirred controversy in the United States when it attempted mass distribution of Jud Süß.
 The NSL was actively involved in the distribution of Nazi propaganda films in America, including Triumph of the Will.

 The film is currently held by the F. W. Murnau Foundation.
 The foundation only permits screenings of the film when accompanied by an introduction explaining the historical context and the intended impact.

 In July 2008, the film was publicly screened in Budapest by Sándor and Tibor Gede, Hungarian right-wing extremists. without the permission and consent of the Murnau Foundation.
 The Murnau Foundation protested to the Hungarian government through diplomatic channels.

 The film is available for sale on VHS from Facets.